jsreport/docs/docs/centos.md

-The installation script for CentOS 7
+These steps were tested on CentOS 7 and Red Hat 8.
+They may also work for other versions.

 ```bash
 # install node.js